saisatvik5/Ai-Based-Projetcs/README.md

-# Prgms-Assignmnts
+## Playing with Ai and ML

-all the projects on which i worked and always wanted to work will appear here
+All the projects on which i worked and always wanted to work will appear here